SutirthaSaha/coding/04-binary-search.md

 This is an example of divide and conquer as we divide the input into half into one we need and one we don't.
 On dividing the search space into half everytime, we get a complexity of `O(n)`.

 ## Identification
-- The array is sorted
+- The array is sorted or nearly sorted

 ## Problem
 ### Descending sorted array